trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 </tr>
 </table>

-**Answer:** the issue with this contract is that the <code>claimNFT</code> entry point only allows the topBidder to call it.
+**Answer:** the issue with this contract is that the `claimNFT` entry point only allows the topBidder to call it.
 If this user never calls the entry point, not only the amount they paid stays stuck in the contract and the seller never receives the funds, but the NFT also stays stuck in the contract.
 This is a pure loss for the seller.

-The top bidder has a strong incentive to call <code>claimNFT</code>, as they have already paid for the NFT and benefit from the call by getting the NFT they paid for.
+The top bidder has a strong incentive to call `claimNFT`, as they have already paid for the NFT and benefit from the call by getting the NFT they paid for.
 However, they may simply have disappeard somehow, lost access to their private keys, or simply forgot about the auction.
 Worse, as they have full control on whether the seller gets the funds or not, they could use this as leverage on the seller, to try to extort some extra funds from them.

 Requiring for the seller themselves to call the entry point instead of the topBidder would lead to a similar issue.